Housing Vulnerabilities

 Overcrowding refers to the compromised health and safety conditions that can occur when many people live in a given space (one or more occupants per room).
 Families will often crowd in with relatives and friends to avoid homelessness, but people need sufficient space to meet their basic needs.
 Studies have shown that overcrowding can have a negative impact on physical and mental health, and that it can impede early childhood growth, development and education.2

-Overall, 6% of occupied housing units in Houston’s three-county area are considered overcrowded in 2023, compared to 5% statewide and 4% nationally.
+Overall, 6% of occupied housing units in Houston’s three-county area are considered overcrowded in 2020-2024 2023, compared to 5% statewide and 3% nationally.
 Overcrowding is a bigger issue among renters than homeowners — about 10% of Houston-area renter households are overcrowded compared to 3% of homeowners.

-Eviction filings in Houston surpass pre-pandemic levels
+Eviction filings in Houston remain above pre-pandemic levels

 An eviction filing is a legal process in which a landlord delivers a written “notice to vacate” and files legal action to evict a tenant from a rental property.
 Many eviction filings happen because the tenant is late in paying rent, not paying rent at all, or for other reasons listed in the terms of the lease agreement such as damage to the property or illegal use of the property.
 However, in most American cities and towns—including Houston—landlords can evict renters even if they have not missed a rent payment or otherwise violated their lease agreement; these are called “no fault” evictions, according to Eviction Lab at Princeton University.